matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 Answer: 'gcloud compute forwarding-rules create'
 The correct answer, is 'gcloud compute forwarding-rules create'.

 11) You want to create a VPN using Cloud Console.
-What section of Cloud Console should you use?
+What section of Cloud Console should you use? // here
 Answer: Hybrid Connectivity.
 The VPC create option is available in the Hybrid Connectivity section, so it is correct.
 Compute Engine, App Engine, and IAM & Admin do not have features related to VPNs.